uob-mechanochemical-systems/.github/profile/README.md

-A place for scientific hardware and software tools developed as part of our research on mechanochemical processes at the University of Birmingham.
+A place for scientific hardware and software tools developed as part of our research on thermofluids and mechanochemical processes at the University of Birmingham.

 Contributors: